oma-nyc/oma-wca-exercises/prompting-guide/4gp-prompting-guide.md

 2023-02-01
 ```

-We can take this information and request that a specific API version is used:
+We can take this information and request that a specific API version is used.

 Prompt: